SQS certificate

-In order to meet the high level of our own requirements in the long term, the Clinique des Grangettes cultivates a global and systematic quality management.
+In order to meet our own high standards in the long term, the Clinique des Grangettes cultivates comprehensive and systematic quality management.

 Preventing healthcare-associated infections is essential for everyone's safety and health.